vanilophp/docs/what-is-vanilo.md

 # What Is Vanilo?

 Vanilo is an E-commerce Framework for Laravel.
-It's like Magento or Sylius.
+Vanilo to Laravel is like Magento to Zend or Sylius to Symfony.

 ## Is It Ready For Production?